High Magnetic Field Facility for Neutron Scattering

 2. In order to enable the standalone versions of EXEQ and InEXEQ to read the new parameter files generated by the web interface, it was necessary to adjust the code.
 If you already have a running version of EXEQ/InEXEQ, please download the code package from the box on the right and simply overwrite your EXEQ/InEXEQ Python files with the new ones.
 There will be NO CHANGE to the generated results, so if you do not transfer files between the web interface and the standalone version, there is no need to update at all.

 Preparing your experiment

-- Please, check with your local contact which cryostat (3He or 4He) will be used for your experiment.
-The 3He cryostat has no sample rotation capabilities, i.e. the sample has to be properly oriented and fixed on a sample holder prior to the experiment.
+- Please, check with your local contact which cryostat (3He, 4He or dilution) will be used for your experiment.
+The 3He and dilution cryostats have no sample rotation capabilities, i.e. the sample has to be properly oriented and fixed on a sample holder prior to the experiment.
 The 4He cryostat is equipped with a sample rotation stage around one (vertical) axis.
 Information about the sample space geometry and dimensions are available in the download area.
 Limited capabilities for checking the sample orientation can be provided on E4 2-axis diffractometer.

 - Always check the news stream below to have the latest updates.

 - April, 2019 - a new cryostat is now available on the HFM/EXED.
 Equipped with a dilution refigerator, it can cool down the sample to temperatures as low as 100 mK in zero-field conditions.